Fast-Track Family Reunification for Highly Skilled Workers in Germany: HR Toolkit 2025

 How does the IT Specialist EU Blue Card facilitate family reunification?

 Holders can bring their spouse and minor children to Germany.
 Family members may also receive work permits, allowing them to join the workforce.
-This feature enhances the attractiveness of job offers, a key consideration for HR professionals crafting competitive packages.
+Holders who received their first Blue Card EU after the 1st of March, 2024, their parents or parents in law are also eligible for family reunion.

 What is the appointment category for dependent spouses looking to apply for family reunion visa Germany?